 This scenic, self-guided driving tour highlights 36 sites in Dorchester and Caroline Counties in Maryland that help tell the story of the Underground Railroad “conductor” and American hero Harriet Tubman, who was born here in Dorchester County and led many out of slavery to freedom in the mid-1800s.

 The 125-mile Harriet Tubman Underground Railroad Byway is a “National Road,” which means it’s been designated one of the country’s best byways for its historic and cultural value.
-The Byway’s 36 site in Maryland include such highlights as the Harriet Tubman Underground Railroad Visitor Center, which opened in March 2017; the Bucktown Village Store, a restored general store where Harriet Tubman nearly lost her life; and the Harriet Tubman Museum & Educational Center, a small, volunteer-run organization that has been preserving and promoting Tubman’s legacy for decades.
+The Byway’s 36 site in Maryland include such highlights as the Harriet Tubman Underground Railroad Visitor Center, which opened in 2017; the Bucktown General Store, a restored general store where Harriet Tubman nearly lost her life; and the Harriet Tubman Museum & Educational Center, a small, volunteer-run organization that has been preserving and promoting Tubman’s legacy for decades.